-"Impervious surfaces" means a hard surface area which prevents or retards the entry of water into the soil mantle and/or causes water to run off the surface in greater than natural quantities or at an increased rate.
-Impervious surfaces include, but are not limited to, rooftops, walkways, patios, driveways, parking lots, concrete or asphalt paving, gravel surfaces with compacted subgrade, packed earthen materials and oiled macadam or other surfaces which similarly impede the infiltration of stormwater.
-Open, uncovered stormwater management facilities shall not be considered impervious surfaces.
+"Impervious surfaces" means a hard surface area which either prevents or retards the entry of water into the soil mantle and/or causes water to run off the surface in greater than natural quantities or at an increased rate, as under natural conditions prior to development.
+It can also be a hard surface area which causes water to run off the surface in greater quantities or at an increased rate of flow from the flow present under natural conditions prior to development.
+Common il mpervious surfaces include, but are not limited to, rooftops, walkways, patios, driveways, parking lots or storage areas, concrete or asphalt paving, gravel surfaces with compacted subgrade, packed earthen materials and oiled, macadam or other surfaces which similarly impede the natural infiltration of stormwater.
+Open, uncovered retention/detentionstormwater management facilities shall not be considered impervious surfaces.